The Difference Between a Living Will and a Last Will and Testament

 - Payment of debts

 You should consider drafting a living will and last will and testament with the help of an Oklahoma City estate planning lawyer.
 An unclear or contested will could end up in probate court, preventing your loved ones from carrying out your wishes.

 Individuals and couples interested in planning for their loved ones’ future should consider completing a comprehensive estate plan.
-A team of Oklahoma City estate planning attorneys helps you decide on the best choices for you and your family.
+Our skilled team of estate planning attorneys helps you decide on the best choices for you and your family.